seanwo/how-to/vhs/vhs.md

 ## Creating Introductions and Subsection Dividers

-Use any video creation tool to create nice introduction scenes and subsection divider scenes.
+Use any video creation tool to create nice introduction and subsection divider scenes.
 I used iMovie.
-Since the divider resolution (probably widescreen 1080p or 720p) does not match the original (720 x 480) you need to shrink and letterbox them.
+Since these scene resolutions (probably widescreen 1080p or 720p) do not match the original (720 x 480) you need to shrink and letterbox them.
 ```console
 ffmpeg -i intro.mp4 -vf scale="720:-2",pad="720:480:0:37" intro.scaled.mp4
 ```